 He was a very important human being.
 I hope he still will get his message across.

-Now his second spaceflight finally has started, I can only wish him clean skies.
+Now his second spaceflight finally has started, I can only wish him clear skies.